 2. Accurate Information:

-The restaurant website should be the single source of “accurate” online information about the restaurant.
+The restaurant website should be a single source of “accurate” online information about the restaurant.

 You can manage the information on these sites and keep it up-to-date, but there are a lot of them.
 The good news is they get much of their information from the restaurant website initially.
 The bad news is they are not kept up to date over time.